ssadh123/cse15l-lab-reports/SaumyaSadh_LabReport15L.md

 `chatHistory` becomes "ssadh: Hello\nsaumya: How are you\n".

 # Part 2 - Using the Command Line
+&nbsp;